revathirao/MMP-Project/README.md

 # MMP-Project
-Repository for selenium script for the MMp portal
+Repository for selenium script for the MMp
+MMP project  - Manage My Patient portal created test script for Login page